Coimbra: Transportation

 Coimbra has several rail stations.
 The principal station Coimbra-B is on the main line between Porto and Lisbon.
-In addition, the train-hotel Lusitania connects Coimbra and Madrid every night.
+There used to be a direct overnight train to Madrid every night, however it closed in 2020 due to lack of passengers.
+There are plans to reopen the line by 2030 to improve transport between Spain and Portugal.

 From this station, a small spur runs to Coimbra-A, the main station in the city centre.
 A small regional rail line (Linha da Lousã) also ran from Coimbra Parque at the south edge of the city centre.
 From Coimbra-Parque was possible to travel to Miranda do Corvo, Lousã and Serpins, among others.
 The line was closed for upgrading as part of the Metro Mondego project and was never reopened when the Metro Mondego project was abandoned, but there is local pressure for the line to be reopened.
 It is also possible to travel by train between Coimbra and Figueira da Foz (Ramal de Alfarelos), and Coimbra, Guarda and Vilar Formoso (Linha da Beira Alta).

 Coimbra is served by the A1 motorway, which connects Lisbon to Porto.

 A regional aerodrome is in Cernache (Aeródromo Municipal Bissaya Barreto) (CBP) [PCO], 7.5 km southwest of the centre.
 With a 920 m runway and flight information service until sunset, this regional airport has all the fundamental facilities for private flights.

 The average amount of time people spend commuting with public transit in Coimbra, for example to and from work, on a weekday is 35 min.
 2.4% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 12 min, and 16.8% of riders wait for over 20 min on average every day.
 The average distance people usually ride in a single trip with public transit is 2 km, and 0% travel for over 12 km in a single direction.